xXBlackMasterXx/syno_surveys/README.md

   });
 ```

-> - Step 5: Copy and paste the template into the Javascript editor.
+> - Step 5: In the second page, copy and paste the template into the Javascript editor.
 > - Step 6.
 Add the library URL for single choice in the `scripts` list in quotes.
 > - Step 7: Change the question code in `question_code`.
 > - Step 8: Change the filter schema in `filter_schema` with exactly the same previous question's schema.